-Technology companies hiring engineering talent in far-off locations is not a new phenomenon.
-Many of them went remote because it made sense financially, whereas others simply aimed to tap into ever-growing global talent pools.
-Given the recent large-scale transition to the remote modes of work and the always growing need for talent, a reasonable question arises: What's the best way to hire remote developers in 2021?
+Technology companies hiring remote developers in far-off locations is not a new phenomenon.
+Many of them went remote because it made sense financially, whereas others simply aimed to tap into ever-green global talent pools.
+Given the recent large-scale transition to the remote modes of work and soaring tech talent demand, a reasonable question arises: What's the best way to hire remote programmers in 2022?
 In this article, we take a look at the three ways to build a remote tech team, including their pros and cons so that you can weigh your options and make the best choice for you.

-Without further ado, here are what we consider to be the top three ways to hire remote developers and build your tech team in 2021:
+Without further ado, here are what we consider to be the top three ways to hire remote programmers and build your tech team in 2022:

 Now, let’s dive in and consider each option individually.